AcidJunkie303/TSqlScriptAnalyzer/README.md

 - Create smart settings implementation so IDiagnosticSettingsProvider is not used anymore.
 Instead, rely on IRawSettings<out TSettings> and the type constraints to make it dynamic.
+- CodeRegion should only contain two properties: Begin and End.
+Both of them are of type CodeLocation.
+  CodeLocation have the following two properties: Line and Column

 ### Resiliency / Robustness